green4j/green-jelly/README.md

 #### Numbers

 Supported format of number values are a bit more relaxed than specified on  [json.org](https://json.org/):
-* number can starts with `+` or `-`
+* number can start with `+` or `-`
 * leading zeros are allowed for both mantissa and exponent

-To prevent memory allocation and unnecessary computations, the library doesn't implement any fixed or floating point ariphmetic.
+To prevent memory allocation and unnecessary computations, the library doesn't implement any fixed or floating point arithmetic.
 Numbers are presented with the following interface:
 ```java
 public interface JsonNumber {